dao-duc-tung/face-detection-uwp-onnx/README.md

-# face-detection-uwp
-Face detection application on UWP
+# Face detection application on UWP